 · Common Name: British Columbia cranberry bush

 · Noteworthy characteristics: Foliage shaped like maple leaves.
 Showy flowers in late spring followed by edible, red fruit.
 North American native.

 · Care: Grow in full sun or partial shade.
 Tolerant of most any moderately fertile, moist but well-drained soil.

 · Propagation: Sow seed in autumn, in a cold frame or seedbed.
 Take greenwood cuttings in summer.

 · Hardness Zones: 2,3,4,5,6,7

-This listing is for 30 seeds of British Columbia Cranberry Plant.
+This auction is for 30 seeds of British Columbia Cranberry Plant.

-The seeds were freshly harvested in last fall on Vancouver Island and tested viable for planting.
+The seeds were freshly harvested in last fall and tested viable for planting.

 Planting instruction is included.